Search

 Chiesa di San Giovanni Battista, via Tornaol 9 - 32034 Pedavena IT +39 0439 300808 parroco@pastoralepedavena.it www.pastoralepedavena.it/

-Over the centuries there are numerous references to the chapel of Pedavena, one of the six employees directly from the Cathedral of Feltre, in the episcopal documents describing the pastoral visits to the various churches in the area.
+Over the centuries, there have been numerous references to the chapel of Pedavena, one of the six directly dependent on the Cathedral of Feltre, in the episcopal documents describing the pastoral visits to the various churches in the area.

-Thus in 1587 Bishop Rovellio cites the altarpiece of the high altar, made by a young Francesco Frigimelica, one of the few elements that still remains today of the ancient church rebuilt from the mid-eighteenth century to a design by Antonio De Boni and consecrated on 18 September 1768.
+Thus, in 1587, Bishop Rovellio cites the altarpiece of the main altar, created by a young Francesco Frigimelica, one of the few elements still present today from the ancient church rebuilt starting from the mid-eighteenth century based on a project by Antonio De Boni and consecrated on September 18, 1768.

 Architecture

-The church was rebuilt in the mid-eighteenth century by the beginner architect Antonio De Boni, student of Francesco Maria Preti and designer of the churches of Villabruna and Quero.
+The church was rebuilt starting from the mid-eighteenth century by the emerging Feltrino architect Antonio De Boni, a student of Francesco Maria Preti and designer of the churches of Villabruna and Quero.

-The nave is large and bright with four side altars; the decorative elements, such as those in stucco, still refer to Rococo models, while the subdivision of the spaces now looks to the newborn neoclassical style as seen for example from the capitals that support the cornice and frame the side chapels.
+The nave is wide and bright with four side altars; the decorative elements, such as those in stucco, still refer to Rococo models, while the division of the spaces now looks towards the newly born Neoclassical style, as seen, for example, in the capitals that support the cornice and frame the side chapels.

-The high altar preserves the Nativity altarpiece made at the end of the sixteenth century by a young Francesco Frigimelica, a painter from Belluno who left many testimonies of his art in the churches of the territory of Belluno.
-On the walls of the presbytery are hung on the left a small canvas depicting the Passing of Saint Joseph painted in the eighteenth century by an anonymous artist, while on the right you can admire a seventeenth-century Sacred Conversation with six saints surrounding the central figure of the Madonna.
+The main altar preserves the Nativity altarpiece created at the end of the sixteenth century by a young Francesco Frigimelica, a Belluno painter who left many testimonies of his art in the churches of the Belluno area.
+On the walls of the presbytery, a small canvas depicting the Passing of Saint Joseph painted in the eighteenth century by an anonymous artist hangs on the left, while on the right, one can admire a seventeenth-century Sacred Conversation with six saints surrounding the central figure of the Madonna.

 Stay in touch